Algorithmic constructions of relative train track maps and CTs: Definition of a

 \begin{definition} \cite[Definition 4.1]{fh:recognition} If $w$ is a closed root-free Nielsen path and $E_i, E_j$ are linear edges satisfying $f(E_i) = E_i w^{d_i}$ and $f(E_j) = E_i w^{d_j}$ for distinct $d_i, d_j > 0$ then a path of the form $E_i w^* \bar E_j$ is called an {\em exceptional path}. \end{definition}

 \begin{definition} \cite[Definition 4.3]{fh:recognition} If $H_r$ is \eg\ and $\alpha \subset G_{r-1}$ is a non-trivial path with endpoints in $H_r \cap G_{r-1}$ then we say that $\alpha$ is a {\em connecting path for $H_r$}.
-If $E$ in an edge in an irreducible stratum $H_r$ and $k >0$ then a maximal subpath $\sigma$ of $f^k_\#(E)$ in a zero stratum $H_i$ is said to be {\em $r$-taken} or just {\em taken} if $r$ is irrelevant.
-A non-trivial path or circuit $\sigma$ is {\em completely split} if it has a splitting, called a {\it complete splitting}, into subpaths, each of which is either a single edge in an irreducible stratum, an \iNp, an exceptional path or a connecting path in a zero stratum $H_i$ that is both maximal (meaning that it is not contained in a larger subpath of $\sigma$ in $H_i$) and taken. \end{definition}
+If $E$ is an edge in an irreducible stratum $H_r$ and $k >0$ then a maximal subpath $\sigma$ of $f^k_\#(E)$ in a zero stratum $H_i$ is said to be {\em $r$-taken} or just {\em taken} if $r$ is irrelevant.
+A non-trivial path or circuit $\sigma$ is {\em completely split} if it has a splitting, called a {\it complete splitting}, into subpaths, each of which is either a single edge in an irreducible stratum, an \iNp, an exceptional path or a connecting path in a zero stratum $H_i$ that is both maximal (meaning that it is not contained in a larger subpath of $\sigma$ in $H_i$) and taken.
+Note that the endpoints, if any, of a completely split path are at vertices. \end{definition}

 \begin{definition} [Definition 4.4 \cite{fh:recognition}] A \rtt\ is {\em completely split} if \begin{enumerate} \item $f(E)$ is completely split for each edge $E$ in each irreducible stratum. \item If $\sigma $ is a taken connecting path in a zero stratum then $f_\#(\sigma)$ is completely split. \end{enumerate} \end{definition}